THE WHOLE STORY

 A LUSTFUL LAST RESORT

 As a result of the loneliness, combined with feeling as though there was nothing to live for, I found myself craving compassion and closure.
 Without realizing that’s what I was seeking, my search for compassion and closure ended up driving me to idolize romantic relationships.
-But, since my intention was to gain closure from emotional pain, and not actually to get involved in an authentic relationship, the source of my search was shoddy and lustful.
-Putting God on the back burner and placing girls in the forefront of my mind forced me to depend on my relationship to lust, and my identity became lost in the pursuit of others’ acceptance — at a time when not even I was in a position to accept myself.
+But, since my intention was to gain closure from emotional pain, and not actually to get involved in an authentic relationship, the source of my search was lustful and ungodly.
+Putting God on the back burner and placing girls as the top priority of life forced me to depend on my relationship to lust, and my identity became lost in the pursuit of girls’ acceptance and desire for me—at a time when not even I was in a position to accept myself.

 CONNECT WITH ME